puppetlabs/puppet-docs/source/puppet/latest/configuration.md

 already ongoing puppet agent instance.

 This argument is by default disabled (value set to 0).
-In this case puppet agent will immediatly exit if it cannot run at that moment.
+In this case puppet agent will immediately exit if it cannot run at that moment.
 When a value other than 0 is set, this can also be used in combination with the `maxwaitforlock` argument.
 This setting can be a time interval in seconds (30 or 30s), minutes (30m), hours (6h), days (2d), or years (5y).